 Urine Drug Test Kits

 Urine drug testing is a very accurate way to determine recent drug use history.
 It is the most common form of drug testing, used by schools, employers and families alike.
 A urine drug test requires collecting a small urine sample.
-No laboratory work is required - you can find out the results of your drug test almost instantly.
+No laboratory work is required initially- you can find out the results of your drug test almost instantly.
+All preliminary positives should be confirmed with a lab test.

-Test for up to 13 drugs: Marijuana * Cocaine * Opiates * Methamphetamines * Amphetamines * Barbiturates * Benzodiazepines (Xanax/Valium) * Oxycodone * Ecstasy * PCP * Methadone * Propoxyphene * Buprenorphine (Suboxone)
+Test For up to 15 Drugs—Marijuana * Cocaine * Opiates * Methamphetamines * Amphetamines * Barbiturates * Benzodiazepines (Xanax/Valium) * Oxycodone * Ecstasy * PCP * Methadone * Propoxyphene * Buprenorphine (Suboxone)* Fentanyl * Tramadol (Ultram) * K2 Spice

 All tests are FDA Cleared!